 If you read food blogs or follow food bloggers on social media, you’ve most certainly heard of vegetable noodles.
 I myself have been making vegetable noodles long before the popular spiralizer.
 I simply used a mandolin – and before then a julienne peeler – to make thin ribbons.
-And since zucchini noodles are all the rage these days, I’m going to share with you simple, Raw Zucchini Noodles with Marinara Sauce.
+And since zucchini noodles are all the rage these days, I’m going to share with you a simple recipe for Raw Zucchini Noodles with Marinara Sauce.

 Many raw dishes are all about creating familiar textures and flavors but with much healthier ingredients than traditional meals.
 They are not about mimicking cooked food.
 Do the zucchini noodles taste like real pasta?
 Nope.
 But they’re not supposed to.
 They are noodles, not pasta.
 In order to appreciate zucchini noodles for what they are, you need to forget your noodle preconceptions.
 Zucchini noodles aren’t a pasta’s competitor.
 They are a separate entity.

-Cook (or not) – if I’m preparing zucchini noodles for myself, I always skip the cooking.
+If I’m preparing zucchini noodles for myself, I eat them raw.
 One of the best things about spiralizing is that it’s quick and easy.
 You know that you can get a bowl of vegetable noodles in 30 seconds.
 Plus, I like the idea of eating more raw veggies and enjoy the extra refreshing crunch.
 However, if I’m preparing the noodles for my husband, I saute them in a separate skillet over high heat (you don’t want to cook low and slow here, or the water will seep out and make the noodles mushy).
 Once al-dente, put them into a bowl and top them with a fully reduced sauce.

-Use tongs – tongs are great because they allow the zucchini to drip dry.
+One last tip for the zucchini noodles – tongs are a very helpful tool for serving.
 You might not use tongs if you’re serving the zucchini straight from the spiralizer.
-However, if you saute the zucchini and then let them sit for a bit, tongs might be very helpful for serving.
+However, if you saute the zucchini and then let them sit for a bit, the tongs will allow the zucchini to drip dry.

-Use pulpy tomatoes – plum tomatoes, such as Amish Paste or Roma, are the best because they are the least watery.
+Plum tomatoes, such as Amish Paste or Roma, are the best for this marinara sauce because they are the least watery.
 I prefer the Roma kind because they’re easily accessible, have a floral aroma, and sweet flavor.
-Some cooks suggest that the best way to go about making the best tomato sauce from fresh tomatoes is to combine different types of tomatoes.
+Some cooks suggest that the best way to go about making tomato sauce from fresh tomatoes is to combine different types of tomatoes.
 The reason is that the flavors of tomatoes depend not only on the variety, but also where they were grown and other specific environmental conditions.
 And since it’s hard to predict with certainty the exact flavor profile and balance of sweetness and tartness any given tomato will deliver, the best way to arrive at a balanced sauce is to combine multiple types.

 Tools You’ll Need